Shin Tae-yong: Indonesia

+2021–2023: Regenerating the Team Garuda

-After a bad start to his tenure in the second round of 2022 World Cup qualification, he led Indonesia with an average squad age of 23.8 years to the final of the 2020 AFF Championship.
+Shin's start in Indonesia was not good with Indonesia losing 4–0 and 5–0 to Vietnam and United Arab Emirates, respectively, in the second round of 2022 World Cup qualification.
+After the World Cup qualifiers, he led Indonesia with an average squad age of 23.8 years to the final of the 2020 AFF Championship.
 In June 2022, he led Indonesia to qualify for the 2023 AFC Asian Cup, ending Indonesia's 16-year absence from the competition, following a 2–1 win against Kuwait and a thumping 7–0 victory against Nepal on the final matchday to clinch qualification.

-Prior to 2023 AFC U-20 Asian Cup which scheduled to be held in March 2023, Shin's request to take amount of Persija Jakarta and Persib Bandung players was rejected by its head coaches, Thomas Doll and Luis Milla.
-The calling was supposed to perform a training camp to prepare the second appearance of national team on the tournament.
-Shin's absence from the virtual gathering was regretted by Thomas Doll.
-Nine of Thomas Doll's players was called and declined since they were competing for the league title.
+Prior to 2023 AFC U-20 Asian Cup which scheduled to be held in March 2023, Shin's request to take a number of Persija Jakarta and Persib Bandung players was rejected by their managers, Thomas Doll and Luis Milla.
+The players were called up to attend a training camp to prepare for the second appearance of the national team in the tournament.
+Shin was absent from a virtual meeting with the Persija management, which was regretted by Doll.
+Nine of Doll's players were called and declined since they were competing for the league title.

+Shin became the first coach that managed to lead Indonesia national teams in three age levels from senior, under-23, and under-20 to all qualify for the AFC Asian Cup in their respective levels, with the under-23 team qualifying for the AFC U-23 Asian Cup for the first time.

+2023 Asian Cup

+In the 2023 AFC Asian Cup tournament, Shin brought up the youngest squad out of all 24 teams with an average age of 23.81 years.
+Indonesia first faced off against Iraq in a 3–1 loss.
+In the second match, Indonesia faced off against Southeast Asian rivals Vietnam and defeated them 1–0.
+It was the first victory against Vietnam in 7 years.
+In the last group stage match, Indonesia lost 3–1 to Asia's top-ranked team, Japan.
+Despite two losses in the group stage, Indonesia managed to advance to the round of 16 by finishing as one of the four best third-place groups.
+Shin was able to lead Indonesia to the knockout stage of the AFC Asian Cup for the first time in their history after their first appearance in 1996 AFC Asian Cup, thanks to Oman and Kyrgyzstan drew each other in group F. Indonesia faced off against Australia in the Round of 16 in a 4–0 loss.